Japanese artist jailed for vagina boat says outraged, vows legal fight

 “I did not expect to get arrested at all.
 Even as they were confiscating my works, I thought to myself, ‘This will be a good story’.
 Then they handcuffed and arrested me.
 Now, I just feel outraged.”

-More than 17,000 people have signed an online petition for Igarashi’s immediate release on Change.org, an online platform for grassroots petitions associated with liberal causes.
+More than 17,000 people have signed an online petition for Igarashi’s immediate release on Change.org, an online platform for grassroots petitions.

 Igarashi wore black trousers and a sweatshirt provided by police.
 She said she was allowed to shower twice a week and was eating toast, jam and juice because she did not have money to pay for extra dishes like curry.